atritthart/jobsite-generator-host/README.md

 This is needed to ensure there isn't two simultaneous running website generators at a given time.
 Otherwise we might run into concurrency problems.

-Currently, the only way for the jobsite generator to start deployment is by webhooks.
-Disabling them will therefore disable all triggered deployments.

-In AWS console, EC2 => Load Balancers => jobsite-generator-&lt;your-version>
-=> Listeners => Edit => remove the HTTP listener and change HTTPS listener's instance ports to a port to 8888 (or any other port the application is not listening on) and Save.

-TODO Later: also disable cronjob if/when we have that.
+1. In AWS console, go to EC2 => "Auto Scaling Groups" and choose the group corresponding to the existing CloudFormation stack.
+Then Details tab => Edit and set "Health Check Type" to "EC2".
+This prevents the EC2 instance from being recycled when healthcheck starts failing after deliberately disabling it.

+2. SSH into the corresponding EC2 node.
+See "Debugging EC2 with SSH" below about how to get access.

+3. Just in case, verify there's nothing interesting in the logs by examining `/var/log/syslog`.

+4. Pause the docker container by `docker pause` after determining its container id.
+Example:

+        $ docker ps
+        CONTAINER ID        IMAGE                                                      ...
+        fe1a56f9ea54        pierone.stups.zalan.do/workplace/jobsite-generator:2.0.1   ...
+        $ docker pause fe1a56f9ea54

-If new stack deployment can't be done for a reason or another as per the following instructions, then you still have the possibility to re-enable listeners and fall back to the old stack.
-See below: "Rollback to old stack after a failed deployment".
+If new stack deployment can't be done for a reason or another as per the following instructions, then you still have the possibility to unpause the old container (see "Rolling back an old CloudFormation stack" below).

 ## Create a new CloudFormation stack with Senza

-Run `senza create jobsite-generator.yaml <stack-version> <docker-version> <env>`, for example:
+Run `senza create jobsite-generator-<env>.yaml <stack-version> <docker-version> <env>`, for example:

-    $ senza create jobsite-generator.yaml 42 1.3 qa
+    $ senza create jobsite-generator-qa.yaml 42 1.3
     Generating Cloud Formation template..
 OK
-    Creating Cloud Formation stack jobsite-generator-42..
+    Creating Cloud Formation stack jobsite-generator-qa-42..
 OK

 &lt;stack-version> should be incremented on every deployment.
 This will create a CloudFormation stack jobsite-generator-&lt;stack-version> and use version